House panel probing 1/6 riot seeks host of Trump-era records

 The committee is also seeking information about efforts within the Trump administration to push the president’s baseless claims of election fraud and any efforts to try to overturn the results of November’s election or to “impede the peaceful transfer of power.”

-The request for the National Archives and Records Administration is 10 pages long .
+The request for the National Archives and Records Administration is 10 pages long.
 The committee is seeking “All documents and communications within the White House on January 6, 2021” related to Trump’s close advisers and family members, the rally at the Ellipse and Trump’s Twitter feed.
 It asks for his specific movements on that day and communications, if any, from the White House Situation Room.
 Also sought are all documents related to the claims of election fraud, as well as Supreme Court decisions on the topic.

 Rep. Bennie Thompson, D-Miss., is heading the committee, appointed by House Speaker Nancy Pelosi, D-Calif., after all but two Republicans opposed the creation of the 13-person panel.

+The committee so far has heard from police officers who were at the Capitol on Jan.
+6. In emotional testimony, those officers spoke of how afraid and frustrated they were by the failure of law enforcement leaders to foresee the potential for violence and understand the scope of planning by the Trump backers.

-Most in the GOP argued that the majority-Democratic panel would conduct a partisan inquiry.
+Most in the GOP argued that the majority-Democratic committee would conduct a partisan inquiry.
 House Democrats originally attempted to create an evenly split, independent commission to investigate the insurrection, but that effort fell short when it was blocked by Senate Republicans.

+Thompson did not identify the lawmakers whose records the committee would seek, but he has said officials would be contacting communication companies, social media platforms and other tech giants.

+House Republican leader Kevin McCarthy of California, who had been in touch with Trump from the besieged Capitol on Jan.
+6, again dismissed the committee’s investigation as “so political.”

 Associated Press writer Lisa Mascaro contributed to this report.